-"Dear Friends,-A work is before you of a vast interest to all humanity, and is the best to follow the plans laid down by us in order to develop the good that is to come out of your investigation-never make
+"DEAR FRIENDS, - A work is before you of a vast interest to all humanity, and is the best to follow the plans laid down by us in order to develop the good that is to come out of your investigation - never make any boast, or never put up money on this holy subject-it is a law not made by men but by God - we will bring you light as fast as you are able to see - and not be blinded. by its rays."

-When, next morning, I made my appearance again at the residence of my friend O. von Hoffmann with my sealed slate, in which should be the piece of paper written on with pencil, Slade fell suddenly, at breakfast, into one of his well-known trances; and with closed eyes and altered tone of voice made an address to me in English which, in conclusion, contained statements of what we should find-on opening the sealed double-slate-written with pencil on the paper lying therein.
+When, next morning, I made my appearance again at the residence of my friend O. von Hoffmann with my sealed slate, in which should be the piece of paper written on with pencil, Slade fell suddenly, at breakfast, into one of his well-known trances; and with closed eyes and altered tone of voice made an address to me in English which, in conclusion, contained statements of what we should find (on opening the sealed double-slate) written with pencil on the paper lying therein.
 As generally in such cases, Herr O. von Hoffmann wrote down, as far as possible, the words spoken by Slade during his state of trance.
 They were as follows:-

 "Persevere firmly and courageously untroubled about thy opponents, whose daggers drawn upon thee will turn back upon themselves.
-The scattered seed will find a good soil: the minds of good men, although lower natures are not able to value it.
+The scattered seed will find a good soil,- the minds of good men, although lower natures are not able to value it.
 In what you have witnessed, others later on will discover new beauties which escape you at the time.
 For science it will be an event of unprecedented significance.
-We rejoice that the atmospheric conditions have been favourable to us, for the conditions must be present, and, in part, prepared.
+We rejoice that the atmospheric conditions have been favorable to us, for the conditions must be present, and, in part, prepared.
 They cannot be explained any more than those, for example, which must immediately precede the falling asleep.
 Neither in the one case nor in the other can they be compelled.
-Many enemies of the movement will be its friends, as one of the most important-Carpenter, whose antagonistic disposition has been already, now, through thy labours, somewhat shaken, and who later will be thy fellowlabourer in the same field.
+Many enemies of the movement will be its friends, as one of the most important, Carpenter, whose antagonistic disposition has been already, now, through thy labors, somewhat shaken, and who later will be thy fellow-laborer in the same field.
 As regards the manifestation of yesterday evening, you will find upon the paper sentences in three different languages; there are some faults in the German and English.
 At the lower end you will find circles, by which we will denote the different dimensions of space.
-To-morrow morning O. von Hoffmann shall again take part in the sitting, and to-morrow evening something strange will happen."
+Tomorrow morning O. von Hoffmann shall again take part in the sitting, and tomorrow evening something strange will happen."

-^{} The original English is not given, so that the German translation has to be re-translated into English, not, probably, verbally identical with Slade's language.-Note by Translator.
+^{}The original English is not given, so that the German translation has to be re-translated into English, not probably verbally identical with Slade's language. -Note by Translator.